citp/privacy-policy-historical/m/my/my3/my3cents.com.md

 Our site is very complicated, so we might inadvertently use or disclose your data in ways inconsistent with this statement.
 For example, a temporary software glitch could lead to public display of your personal data despite your preferences otherwise.
 We might also make ad hoc uses of your data in ways not mentioned here.
 In these anomalous situations, your sole remedy is that we will try to rectify the anomaly as soon as we can.

 **Updating Your Information**
-If you need to update information about your account or any opinions/letters you have posted on our website, please contact us via email using at [admin@my3cents.com](mailto:admin@my3cents.com)!
+If you need to update information about your account or any opinions/letters you have posted on our website, please contact us via email using admin@my3cents.com!

 **Notification of Changes**
 If we change our privacy policy, we will post a notice on our site so our users are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
 If at any point we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by e-mail.
 Users will have a choice as to whether or not we use their previously submitted information in this different manner.
 We will use information in accordance with the privacy policy under which the information was collected.